lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 @endjson
 ```

-For systems that have 4 subelements:
+For systems that have 4 subelements: Balancing.

 ``` plantuml
 @startjson